 There are around 10 million expatriates living in Saudi Arabia.
 Obviously, they come to earn money and send it back to their home countries.
-The economic condition of Saudi Arabia has been deteriorating from past few years due to dropping in oil prices.
+People really want to know about the maximum remittance limit or money transfer limit from Saudi Arabia to India, Pakistan, the Philippines, and other countries

 There have been discussions among government authorities for either imposing tax on foreign remittance from Saudi Arabia or limit the amount one person can transfer to his home country.
+The economic condition of Saudi Arabia has been deteriorating from the past few years due to dropping in oil prices.

 It is important to mention here that white money pertains to the money earned from the legal business activity.
 For example, if you are working as an employee and earning a salary of SR 10,000 per month and you have worked in Saudi Arabia for 12 months and earned SR 120,000.

 In these 12 months, you have not remitted any amount of money.
 Now after 1 year, you are planning to transfer SR 100,000 to your home country; as your family was not living here so SR 100,000 is your true saving out of money earned from a legal source of income.

 Bottom line: if you are transferring more than your earnings, authorities have a right to investigate the matter.
 In other words, the maximum remittance to Philippines, Pakistan, India or any other country from Saudi Arabia could be any amount as long as it is your white money.

 Can we transfer Black Money from Saudi Arabia?

 A problem arises with those businessmen who have been conducting business in Saudi Arabia in the name of some sponsor.
 These businessmen actually own the business but legally sponsor is the owner of the business.

 Just to fulfill requirements of Jawazat and Labor office, they sign a contract that they are employees and have been receiving the minimal amount as salary e.g. SR 10,000 per month.